 Okay, now to make this little beauty.
 I promise it’s pretty easy too.

 The swing can be made in two ways.
 You can either use sturdy card stock or ice cream sticks.
 The ice cream sticks are a little harder to cut into the right shapes, but nothing beats the look of a real wooden porch swing 😉 If you use card stock, please seal all the pieces with outdoor varnish to protect them from getting wet and soggy before putting the swing together.

 - Ice cream sticks or thick card stock and skewer

-- Fine cable chain normally used to make jewelry.
+- Fine cable jewelry chains.
 You could also use twine

 - A really sharp craft knife or scroll saw